j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 ### BootStrap

 [BootStrap](https://getbootstrap.com/) is a powerful frontend toolkit.
-Vanilla HTML&CSS do not appear often in industrial practice.
 For the most part, I leverage BootStrap's utility features and restyle built-in components like buttons and pills.
 It also offers good support for creating dynamic components (i.e. the site is compatible for computers and mobile devices).

 ### SCSS